sungyeonkwon/timebar/README.md

 ### D-day progress

-To get a d-day progress bar, run `timebar dday`
+To get a d-day progress bar, run `timebar dday`.
+This prompts to enter a name and the dates.

 ```
 ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓░░░░░░░░░ 74.1%